beanbaginc/diffx/docs/spec/index.rst

 DiffX Preamble Section (Optional)
 ---------------------------------

+**Type:** :ref:`Content Section <spec-content-sections>`

-The DiffX preamble contains human-readable text describing the diff as a whole.
+This section contains human-readable text describing the diff as a whole.
 This can summarize a complete set of changes across several files or diffs, or perhaps even a merge commit's text.

 This content is free-form text, but should not contain anything that looks like modifications to a diff file, in order to remain compatible with existing